ccddan/buildspace-web3-app-solidity/web-client/README.md

-# Buy Me A Coffee - Web Client
+# Build a Web3 App With Solidity - BuildSpace - Web Client

 ## Requirements